 - To help identify and prevent fraud, information about how you use your device, including the approximate number of phone calls or emails you send and receive, will be used to compute a device trust score when you attempt a purchase.
 The submissions are designed so Apple cannot learn the real values on your device.
 The scores are stored for a fixed time on our servers.

 Protecting the privacy and security of your information is a priority for everyone at Apple.
 We work hard to collect only the data we need to make your experience better, and when we do collect data we believe it’s important for you to know what we’re collecting and why we need it, so you can make informed choices.
 Apple Music, like every Apple product and service, is designed with these principles in mind.

 We use your personal information to provide the services and features in Apple Music.
-This information includes your account and payment information, which you can access and change in Settings.
+This information includes your account and payment information, which you can access and change in Settings or System Preferences.

 When you subscribe, Apple collects information about how you use Apple Music in order to tailor features to your musical tastes.
 These features include Listen Now, where you see albums and playlists picked for you, and Radio, which plays selections from your favorite artists and genres.
 We also use this information so that we can contact you by email and push notification about upcoming releases, new artists, and other happenings on Apple Music that you may like.